hd-UQ/cd_dynamax/Goals.md

 ## Longer term ideas

 - Model error learning
+    - NNs
         - not over the whole RHS
         - over specific variables, with specific variable dependencies
+    - GPs

-- Model error with GPs
+- UQ for things with ML
+    - How to do this for NNs?
+    - How does GP help/facilitate this

+- Improved optimizations
     - Having different losses to be fit by SGD
         - i.e., redefine fit_sgd to have different losses as input
+    - start with coarse/cheap/robust approximations of likelihood….then refine learning with higher-fidelity approximations of likelihood

 ## Uncertainty Quantification